bibgetter/bibgetter/README.markdown

 There is only one way of using the script, namely by calling

     bibgetter file.aux

 where `file.aux` is the auxiliary file created by LaTeX to communicate with `bibtex` or `biber`, and which will contain the information corresponding to the `\cite` commands in your LaTeX file.
+It is possible to pass multiple files.

+The resulting BibTeX code is written to `stdout`, error messages are written to `stderr`.

+For more information, check [bibgetter.github.io](https://bibgetter.github.io).